• Home

 Instructor: Darby Smith

 Literature class will help students develop a love for good literature, using classic books of varying genres.
-The students will need Cheaper By the Dozen by Frank G. Gilbreth & Ernestine Gilbreth Carey, A Long Walk to Water by Linda Sue Park, Indian Captive by Lois Lenski, When You Reach Me by Rebecca Stead, Elijah of Buxton by Christopher Paul Curtis and Walk Two Moons by Sharon Creech.
+The students will need A Long Walk to Water by Linda Sue Park, Indian Captive by Lois Lenski, When You Reach Me by Rebecca Stead, Elijah of Buxton by Christopher Paul Curtis, The Boys in the Boat (YR edition) by Daniel James Brown, and Walk Two Moons by Sharon Creech.
 If there is time we will also read The Bronze Bow by Elizabeth George Speare.
 Students will learn about figurative language, literary terms, parts of a story and weekly reading assignments will be given.
 The class will also be working through the book, The Art of Poetry.
 Homework will vary with the use of study guides, creative projects, and individual presentation work.
 Periodic quizzes and tests will assess comprehension and application of the material, along with engaging and fun group discussions.

 Cost: $120